Please Note: the Blocs developer API is currently in its initial Alpha phase, so some features and documentation may change.

 Font Selector – A dropdown menu that passes a font selection to its allocated edit function.

-Page Selector – A dropdown menu that passes a page ID to its allocated edit function.
+Page Selector – A dropdown menu that passes a page ID, name, attribute and the selected item integer index to its allocated edit function.
 Page ID’s are swapped out for actual page URLs on export as long as the ID is stored under the data attribute data-blocs-page.

 Color Well – A colour well passes a hex value to its allocated edit function.